 The market dominance of the Google search engine is more than impressive.

-According to Statista.com, more than 1.17 billion people use Google for internet searches every day.
+According to Statista.com, more than 1.17 billion people use Google for internet searches every day, that’s why companies are investing heavily into SEO services nowadays.

 How many of more than a billion users are wondering about the difference between Google and URL search?
 Should you search Google or type a URL for your searches?
 Which option is better and in what use cases?